 Hey, you deserve it!
 Having gorgeous new workout gear and a decent set of scales (you might want to read my post To Weigh Every Day or Not?
 My Love/Hate Relationship with the Scale) and treat yourself to some music that you love.

 If you want to feel good and be a little bit more motivated to workout, then the right gear can help you.
-Whether it is some new training shoes, gym leggings, or some activity tracker accessories from somewhere like Mobile Mob, it is all good.
+Whether it is some new training shoes, gym leggings, or some activity tracker accessories from somewhere.
 The cost of buying the new items can be motivation enough to use them, so that you get your money’s worth!

 Step #4: Set a crystal-clear goal